kennyphan02/Coding-Notes/CSCE311 Operating Systems/CHP 37 Hard disk drives.md

 ### HDD vs SSD
 - Hard disk drives are cost-effective compared to SSDs for storing data.
 Hard disk drives generally can store more data than SSDs
+- Hard disk drives are persistent (they save data after its turned off )
 - SSDs are faster for reading and writing data compared to hard disk drives